metablaster/WindowsFirewallRuleset/README.md

 1. Remote firewall administration

-   - Deploying firewall configuration to remote computers on domain or home networks
+   - Deploying firewall configuration to one or multiple remote computers on domain or home networks

 2. Comprehensive firewall rulesets for Windows Server editions